 SCAN THE QUESTIONS AND PROMPTS.

-TEST EACH STORY.
+TEST EACH IDEA.

-Does it answer the prompt?
+Does the idea answer the question/prompt?

 Give yourself time for this.
-This is your raw material, so more is way better than less.
+This is your raw material, so more stuff is way better than less.

 PICK THE WINNERS.